spring-media/LazyPages/README.md

 ![MacDown Screenshot](READMEImages/LazyPages.gif)

 **LazyPages** is a highly customizable library that helps you to show a scrollable list of view controllers synchronized with an index.
-It is written in `Swift 5` for `iOS 8+`.
+It is written in `Swift 5` for `iOS 11+`.

 ## Requirements

-* iOS 8.0+
+* iOS 11+
 * Xcode 10.2+

 ## Features

 - [x] Lazy load of view controllers, that allow us not to have all of them in memory when initialazing LazyPages.
 Furthermore, we can also initialise it with all the `UIViewController` instances or with closures that provides them.
 - [x] View controllers are cached, and freed when memory is low.
+The number of cached view controllers can be customized.
 - [x] View controllers can be instances of different subclasses of `UIViewController`.
 - [x] Highly customizable, we can place the index and pages views as we wish, as well as desigining the index cells, with the help of Storyboard.
 Scroll directions could be set as wished.
 - [x] Public API to go to a desired page.